AnkitaDongare/Student-Depression-Prediction/README.md

 The purpose of this project is to demonstrate how machine learning can be applied to identify potential depression-related patterns among students and provide an early prediction based on the available input factors.

-> **Note:** This project is intended for educational and research purposes and should not be considered a medical diagnosis tool.